nwawrzyniak/nwju/README.md

 ---
 ## Adding this library to your project
+There is an entirety of at least 5 ways to include this library in your project.
+We will breeze through them quickly.
 ### Method 1) Adding ```nwawsoft-java-util``` as a ```git submodule```:
 ```
 git submodule add https://github.com/nwawrzyniak/nwawsoft-java-util lib/nwawsoft-java-util